learn-co-curriculum/react-hooks-lists-and-keys/README.md

 # Lists and Keys

-## Objectives
+## Learning Goals

-1. Transform arrays of data into arrays of JSX elements
+- Transform arrays of data into arrays of JSX elements
-2. Understand the need for the `key` prop and when to use it
+- Understand the need for the `key` prop and when to use it

 ## Working with Arrays